aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/README.md

 The backend stack provides the following components:
  * A private Amazon Opensearch domain with Fine Grained Access Control enabled and internal database users
- * A Amazon VPC with 3 public and 3 private subnets, one per AZ, if no VPC is provided
+ * An Amazon VPC with 3 public and 3 private subnets, one per AZ, if no VPC is provided
  * An Amazon IAM Role with administrator privileges on the domain
  * An ingestion role with write permissions on logs and metrics indices in the Opensearch domain and used by the pipelines
  * User/password secrets in AWS Secret Manager for Opensearch Dashboards user and administrator